-Why use all your energy to make a decision when others can help you.
-So often the depletion of energy from decisions, decisions, decisions is a waste of time and energy as the decision making can be shared.
+Why use all your energy to make a decision when others can help you?
+So often the depletion of energy from decisions, decisions, and decisions is a waste of time and energy as the decision-making can be shared.

 - Delegate some decisions.
-You do not need to be the decision maker for everything.
-Family members can help with deciding what is for dinner, where to go on holiday.
+You do not need to be the decision-maker for everything.
+Family members can help with deciding what is for dinner, and where to go on holiday.
 In business team members can assist.
-Sometimes to let go helps to stop decision fatigue due to leveraging the mental energy of others.
+Sometimes letting go helps to stop decision fatigue due to leveraging the mental energy of others.
 Listen to your friends, co-workers and family, they have an unbiased opinion as they are dethatched from the matter at hand.

 I like to talk with peers and mentors with business decisions.
 Sometimes a good chat about choices I need to make helps me not be so indecisive.
 Having a supporting community in business is a blessing.